 Broker balancing act: Client and insurer relationships

-Straight talking Vishal Kapoor is director of the McLardy McShane Group, an insurance brokerage with more than 20 branches around Australia.
-One of Kapoor’s responsibilities is insurer relationships.
+Straight talking Vishal Kapoor is director of McLardy McShane Kapoor, an insurance brokerage with more than 20 branches around Australia.
+One of Kapoor’s responsibilities as a director in the McLardy McShane Group is insurer relationships.
 In this edition of IB Talk, Melbourne based Kapoor discussed how he balances the needs of both client and insurer.
 He also talked about what he calls the industry’s Achilles’ heel: the lack of young talent.

 To view full transcript, please click here